-VW Settlement - In litigation brought by U.S. Department of Justice against Volkswagen (VW) for installing defective pollution control equipment in its automobiles, the court approved a settlement creating an Environmental Mitigation Trust Fund to mitigate millions of tons of NOx pollution that had been emitted into the nation's airshed.
-A \$2.9 billion fund financed by VW and administered by a court-appointed trustee allocated money to States and Indian Tribe "beneficiary funds" based on the number of illegal vehicles sold in their jurisdictions.
-The sovereign beneficiaries developed plans, subject to trustee approval, to reduce NOx pollution in their jurisdictions, and their agencies supervised the projects.
+VW Settlement.
+In litigation brought by the US Department of Justice against Volkswagen (VW) for installing defective pollution control equipment in its automobiles,156 the court approved a settlement creating an Environmental Mitigation Trust Fund to mitigate millions of tons of NO_x pollution that had been emitted into the nation's airshed.
+A \$2.9 billion fund financed by VW and administered by a court-appointed trustee allocated money to states and Indian Tribe "beneficiary funds" based on the number of illegal vehicles sold in their jurisdictions.
+The sovereign beneficiaries developed plans, subject to trustee approval, to reduce NO_x pollution in their jurisdictions, and their agencies supervised the projects.